ahmedwahba47/oop1-car-park-management/report.md

 *   **Unpark a vehicle**: Users can unpark a vehicle by providing the slot number.
 The system calculates the parking fee based on the duration of the stay and the vehicle type.
 *   **Parking status**: Users can view the current status of all parking slots, including which slots are occupied and by which vehicles.
 *   **Find vehicles**: Users can find parked vehicles by their type.
+*   **View details of specific slots**: Users can view details of multiple parking slots by providing their numbers, demonstrating the use of varargs.
 *   **Handle full car park**: If a user tries to park a vehicle when the car park is full, the system gracefully handles the situation by displaying a "Parking Full" message.
 *   **Handle invalid input**: The application validates user input and provides appropriate error messages for invalid slot numbers or vehicle types.